BP0268119/Portfolio/Impact Evaluation.md

 ## Project Background

-The project was a result of a request raised by the Data Governance (DG) team because a concerning pattern of behaviour had been observed: customers who had yet to pay their bills, or who had been previously had their contract terminated by the organisation, were signing up for our services using false contact details to avoid being rejected or chased about their unpaid bills.
+The project was a result of a request by the Data Governance (DG) team because a pattern of behaviour had been observed: customers who had yet to pay their bills, or who had been previously had their contract terminated by the organisation, were signing up for our services using false contact details to avoid being rejected.
 Once they were signed up under these false details, they would then change those details back to their genuine contacts.

 This behaviour posed a financial and reputational risk to the organisation, as we aim to be a highly trusted and responsible organisation, which is only possible if those who sign up for our services are reputable and reliable.
 Therefore, addressing this issue was an urgent business priority.